bogdan-seismo/aftershock_forecasting/AftForecast2/README.txt

 - Ghita, C., Enescu, B., Marinus, A., Moldovan, I.-A., Ionescu, C., Constantinescu, E.G. and L. An, Aftershock analysis and forecasting for the crustal seismicity in Romania.
 Earth Planets Space 77, 48, (2025). https://doi.org/10.1186/s40623-025-02174-0

-Important note: the code use Python 3.11.
+Important note: the code use Python 3.11 (e.g., 3.11.12).
 You can use pyenv to manage various versions of Python on the same machine. https://www.dwarmstrong.org/pyenv/
 I think different Conda environments would also work.
+Some packages (matplotlib, pandas, scipy, numpy) shoild be installed.